Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Installation
 ------------

-This module uses the module [Advanced Search] that should be installed first (version 3.3.6 or above).
+This module uses the modules [Advanced Search] (version 3.3.6 or above) and [Common], that should be installed first.

-The optional module [Generic] may be installed first.

 The module uses an external library, [Solarium], so use the release zip to install it, or use and init the source.